Doors Open Day 2025 @ The Institute of Genetics and Cancer

 Patient involvement in research

-Hear how our patient advisors are shaping the research carried out in IGC, and what it is like to get involved in the research process as someone with lived expertise.
-Featuring Prof. Chris Ponting (Chair of Medical Bioinformatics) and Jenny Sharma (Patient and Public Involvement manager, CRUK Scotland Centre).
+Visitors heard how our patient advisors are shaping the research carried out in IGC, and what it is like to get involved in the research process as someone with lived expertise.
+The session featured Prof. Chris Ponting (Chair of Medical Bioinformatics) and Jenny Sharma (Patient and Public Involvement manager, CRUK Scotland Centre).

 Video: A history of IGC

-A history of the research centres which now make up the IGC, including our most recent additions, the 4D Cellular Medicine building.
+A history of the research centres which now make up the IGC, including our most recent addition, the 4D Cellular Medicine building.
 (This video will play on a loop.)

 A Day In The Life

 What do scientists do all day?
 What is the difference between bioinformatics and working in the wet lab?
 And what are the different roles within a research institute?
-If you're considering studying science or just want a glance behind the scenes, this session will answer your questions!
+If you're considering studying science or just want a glance behind the scenes, this session aimed to answer your questions.

 Inside-out and outside-in: how our genes and environment shape our health

-Hear how the environment we grow up in shapes our health in unexpected ways, and how scientists are using gene therapies to treat illness, and how collaborating across the boundaries of different specialties can lead to breakthroughs.
-Featuring Prof. Sara Brown (Grant Chair of Dermatology) and Dr. Chris Boyd (Reader in Genomic and Experimental Medicine).
+This session highlighted how the environment we grow up in shapes our health in unexpected ways, how scientists are using gene therapies to treat illness, and how collaborating across the boundaries of different specialties can lead to breakthroughs.
+It featured Prof. Sara Brown (Grant Chair of Dermatology) and Dr. Chris Boyd (Reader in Genomic and Experimental Medicine).

 Science in a flash

-Let our researchers give you a whirlwind tour of the topics investigated in IGC in this series of three-minute flash talks.
+Our researchers gave a whirlwind tour of the topics investigated in IGC in a series of three-minute flash talks.